Have you ever seen the UberX Share option on Uber? It is one of the cheapest ways to get an Uber ride.

 In some cities, UberX share is listed individually in your Preferences (example pic below), which allows you to easily toggle shared rides on or off.

 But in other cities, UberX and UberX Share are bundled together.
 In that case, you can only turn off shared rides by also turning off UberX rides.

 Can’t turn off shared rides?
 What you can do

 If UberX and UberX Share are bundled together in your city, you won’t be able to turn off shared rides without also turning off UberX rides.

 To avoid shared rides you can simply decline shared ride requests— but that’s not a great option if you’re trying to level up your Uber Pro.

-Another strategy: After you pick up a customer, select “stop accepting fares” to prevent new requests from coming in.
+Another strategy: After you pick up the first customer on a shared ride, select “stop accepting fares” to prevent new requests from coming in.
 After you drop off customer, log back in and start taking rides again.

 How to do a shared ride: The process

 An UberX Share ride request looks similar to other ride requests and has similar upfront information.
 Your first step is to navigate to the first passenger and pick them up.